yudhanjaya/yudhanjaya.github.io/_pages/about.md

 ## Games

-I’ve contributed to **[Neurocracy](https://www.theverge.com/2021/7/14/22577088/neurocracy-wikipedia-murder-mystery-game)** (2021), a conspiracy thriller / murder mystery set in the pages of a rapidly mutating, near-future Wikipedia.
-Neurocracy won the New Media Writing Prize and was nominated for the IGF Excellence in Narrative award.

 I also co-designed Witness: the Game (2021), a card game that puts you in charge of different societies facing a wave of Black Swan events (from pandemics to market crashes).
 You play policies depending on the type of society you run.
 For example, a capitalist cyberpunk world responds very differently to a religious autocracy.
 It draws from Witness and the work of the SciFi Economics Lab, and the Edgeryders research network in general.

+I’ve contributed in a very minor way to [Neurocracy](https://www.theverge.com/2021/7/14/22577088/neurocracy-wikipedia-murder-mystery-game) (2021), a conspiracy thriller / murder mystery set in the pages of a rapidly mutating, near-future Wikipedia.
+Neurocracy won the New Media Writing Prize and was nominated for the IGF Excellence in Narrative award.

 ## Short stories